Learning Center

 All rubrics include levels (e.g., columns) and traits (e.g., rows).
 And rubrics must describe what each trait looks like in its high, middle, and low levels.
 However, a 3-point rubric is often too simplistic.
 Most teachers would prefer 4-6 levels in order to honor students’ attempts.

 Achieve this by spreading out the three described options to represent level 1 (i.e., low), level 3 (i.e., middle), and level 5 (i.e., high).
 Then add levels 2 and 4 in between without written descriptions.
-(Often, this criteria just bogs down the reader with additional and unnecessary text to wade through.)
-Download an editable rubric template.
+Download an editable rubric template as a Word or Google Doc.

 Think of it as black, white, and gray.
 The differences don’t actually need to be described to know that shades of gray exist.
 This will make evaluating writing more efficient.